-Our Registered Nurse is licensed to provide both Laser Hair Removal and Electrolysis services.
-Laser is typically recommended as first-line treatment for hair removal.
-Once laser hair removal has been attempted and produced satisfactory results, electrolysis can be considered for the remaining hair removal.
+We typically recommend laser as the initial treatment option, followed by electrolysis for any remaining hair removal after satisfactory results have been achieved with laser treatment.
 Laser is effective at quickly reducing the amount of hairs growing in an area and causes the hairs to grow back finer and thinner.
 Electrolysis treats hairs one follicle at a time, so progress is slow and best suited for smaller areas.
 Laser hair removal is FDA-approved for “permanent hair reduction” while electrolysis is FDA-approved for “permanent hair removal”.
 Electrolysis is the only hair removal method that has been certified by the FDA as providing “permanent hair removal”.

 Our office uses the Cynosure Elite+ machine for laser hair removal, performed by a Registered Nurse.
 This modern technology is highly effective and commonly used by popular chains in California.
 The machine offers the advantage of dual wavelengths, 755nm and 1064nm, which makes it suitable for treating all skin tones.
 The 755nm wavelength is effective for skin tones with less melanin, while the 1064nm wavelength is effective for skin tones with more melanin.
 While the laser is effective at reducing black and brown hairs, it is not effective at reducing blonde, red, or white hairs.